kumatheworld/CtCI/exercise12.md

 <details>
   <summary>12.6</summary>

   `volatile` is a type qualifier that tells the compiler not to do any optimization about the variable that could possibly change the behavior of the program.
+Specifically, without the declaration, the compiler might assume that the variable would never change though it could due to another thread accessing it or simply being a global variable that could be modified somewhere else, for example.
+Adding the `volatile` qualifier can prevent those potentially unexpected situations.

   Here I list some websites as references since I was not so familiar with C/C++.
+Good examples can be found there.

 * <https://en.wikipedia.org/wiki/Volatile_(computer_programming)>
 * <https://www.geeksforgeeks.org/understanding-volatile-qualifier-in-c/>